ryanatkn/gro/src/docs/config.md

 It's designed for a variety of needs:

-- support multiple use cases in one source project, like SvelteKit frontends, Node libraries, and API servers
+- support multiple use cases in one source project, like SvelteKit apps, Node libraries, and API servers
 - support multiple build targets like legacy/modern ES versions and mobile/desktop frontends
 - support multiple platform targets like Node and browsers, including server-side rendering
 - support multiple packages created from one source project to be published separately